Adult Eating Disorders Service

 We are inviting people with lived experience, families and carers to help us shape our Adult Eating Disorders Service.

-The Adult Eating Disorders Involvement Group is a space for staff, people with lived experience of an eating disorder, carers and family members to work together to monitor, advise, and improve future practice by discussing topics and gathering experiences.
+The Adult Eating Disorders Involvement Group is a space for staff, people with lived experience of an eating disorder, carers and family members to work together to highlight areas of good practice and areas of development in the service.
+This space gives us the opportunity to develop the service based on people’s experience and feedback.

-The group currently meets monthly remotely via MS Teams.
+The group currently meets bi-monthly, remotely via MS Teams.

 If you would like to join the Adult Eating Disorders Involvement Group or speak to a member of the team, please email lpft.involvement@nhs.net or call 07773 206341.